TUT-ARG/sed_vis/README.md

 ``./sed_visualizer.py -a ../tests/data/a001.wav -l ../tests/data/a001.ann ../tests/data/a001_system_output.ann -n reference system``

-Where argument ``-l ../tests/data/a001.ann ../tests/data/a001_system_output.ann`` gives list of event lists to be visualized and argument ``-n reference system`` gives name identifiers for them.
+Where argument ``-l ../tests/data/a001.ann ../tests/data/a001_system_output.ann`` gives a list of event lists to be visualized and argument ``-n reference system`` gives name identifiers for them.

-This will show window with three panels:
+This will show a window with three panels:

-1. Selector panel, use this to zoom in, zoom out by clicking
+1. Selector panel, use this to zoom in and zoom out by clicking
 2. Spectrogram or time domain panel
 3. Event roll, event instances can be played back by clicking them